playermissile/scrolling_tutorial/index.rst

 Example: Fine Scrolling Down
 -------------------------------

-We can now add the ``VSCROL`` hardware register to the course scrolling demo to produce fine scrolling:
+We can now add the ``VSCROL`` hardware register to the coarse scrolling demo to produce fine scrolling:

 .. figure:: fine_scroll_down.png